The Lactation Nerd Blog

 Who doesn't love a fast and easy, delicious, make ahead breakfast you can eat from all week long???
 I wouldn't eat if I didn't make most of meals in advance, and I love, LOVE! these baked oatmeal cups.
 They are hearty, filling, TASTY, and have just enough sweetness to curb my sugar craving.
 I eat these for breakfast on the go, or for a quick snack in the afternoon.
-With whole grains, protein, nuts (and even some "milk boosting" ingredients) these Baked Oatmeal Cups help me keep my energy during busy mornings, and days packed with Breastfeeding Support Sessions!
+With whole grains, protein, nuts (and even some "milk boosting" ingredients) these Baked Oatmeal Cups help me keep my energy during busy mornings, and days packed with Lactation Support Sessions!

 I am so excited to share one of my most favorite, and healthy, breastfeeding friendly foods!
 After you make them, comment below with your thoughts!!
 I'd love to hear from you.